painch-i/fast-wishes/documentation/wish-sheet.md

    ferait plaisir ?
 Couleur, taille, usage… 💌”.
 5. **Priorité** – three chips with one always selected: ⭐ Essentiel, 💡 Envie (default) and 🎲 Surprise.
-6. **Tag** – autocomplete allowing free text with suggestions.
-   The suggestion list is sourced from the translation bundle and gracefully falls back to an empty list while the locale file loads (prevents runtime errors).

 Only the title is mandatory.
-On submit the sheet returns a `WishUI` object including `price_cents`, `price_is_approx`, `merchant_domain`, `brand`, `tag` and any metadata.
+On submit the sheet returns a `WishUI` object including `price_cents`, `price_is_approx`, `merchant_domain`, `brand` and any metadata.
 The parent performs an optimistic creation or update then closes the sheet and shows a single success toast.